device42/device42-docs/docs/apps/business-applications/index.md

 ![](/assets/images/D42-23306_biz-app-canvas.png)

 The page displays the business application name; hover over _Application Details_ to see information about the application.
-The left panel contains icons for adding devices, affinity groups, or application components to your business application and a menu bar above the icons.
+The left panel contains icons for adding devices, Application groups, or application components to your business application and a menu bar above the icons.
 You can also now run a _Service Dependencies Report_ for the Business Application, which details all the communications for the devices within the Business Application.

-Click a device, affinity group, or application component object on the canvas to see details about that item.
+Click a device, Application group, or application component object on the canvas to see details about that item.
 Links in the details box or below the object take you to the view pages for those items.

 ![](/assets/images/D42-23306_biz-app-object-details.png)